-- 3. A parish of three sub-settlements: Middleton One Row, Middleton St George and Oak - 4.5 The design vision, aims and codes relate to all new development within the plan area.
+- 3. A parish of three sub-settlements: Middleton One Row, Middleton St George and Oak Tree; - 4.
+A diverse parish community with high quality affordable housing that meets local needs; and - 5.
+An attractive, safe and characterful parish with a range of strong, distinctive identities. - 4.5 The design vision, aims and codes relate to all new development within the plan area.
 The design codes seek to ensure that the parish grows sensitively and that it does so in consultation with the local community.
 The sensitive growth of the plan area, as a series of unique settlements within the wider parish, will only be realised by a strong commitment to detail design, sustainability and the focus to deliver developments that respond to the unique character of the plan area and are not just add-on housing estates. - 4.6 Policy MSG2 therefore encourages high quality and sustainable design.
 It also defines the key principles that should be addressed as part of proposals for new development, whilst seeking to ensure the plan does not place unnecessary restrictions on new development.
 The policy is cross cutting and will help to deliver all plan objectives.